PRESS

 The exhibition is Philagrafika’s first since the presentation of Philagrafika 2010: The Graphic

-, the citywide, multiple-venue, international festival which redefined contemporary
+Unconscious, the citywide, multiple-venue, international festival which redefined contemporary

 printmaking.
 With a mission to promote and sustain printmaking as a vital and valued art form,